-Whittington Health's (Trading as the Whittington Hospital NHS Trust and referred to hereafter as Whittington Health) Quality Account forms part of the Trust's annual report to the public.
+Whittington Health's Quality Account forms part of the Trust's annual report to the public.
 It describes our key achievements on the quality of patient care for 2014 - 2015, as well as areas for improvement.
 It also sets out our key Quality Priorities for the year ahead.